mliszcz/msc-thesis/thesis/chapters/53-appendix-corba-idl-to-js.md

 # CORBA IDL to Javascript translation

 One of TangoJS goals was to bring the standard TANGO data types to the browser.
-These types represent abstractions that TANGO developers are familiar with already.
+These types represent abstractions that TANGO developers are already familiar with.
 Use of standard structures and enumerations will allow for easier integration with other TANGO technologies in the future.

 **TANGO IDL.**